su-ntu-ctp/5m-data-2.10-distributed-stream/studies.md

 1. **Stream as a Table:** Structured Streaming treats a live data stream as a table that is being continuously appended.
 2. **Micro-batching:** Spark processes these streams as a series of small batch jobs to achieve fault tolerance and low latency.
-3. **Schema Definition:** Unlike standard Python scripts, Spark Streaming requires a strict schema (StructType) to parse the JSON data effectively.
+3. **Schema Definition:** Unlike standard Python scripts, Spark Streaming requires a strict schema (`StructType`) to parse the JSON data effectively.

 **Guiding Questions:**

 * How does the "Input Table" concept differ from a static CSV file you might have worked with previously?
-* We define a pizza\_schema and an order\_schema.
+* We define a `pizza\_schema and an order\_schema`.
 Why is a nested schema necessary for the pizzas field?
-* Review the code block handling shop\_counts.
-What does .outputMode("complete") imply about how the data is written to the console?
+* Review the code block handling `shop\_counts`.
+What does `.outputMode("complete")` imply about how the data is written to the console?

 ## **🙌🏻 Active Engagement Strategies**

 To deepen your retention, try one of the following while you review:

 * **"Code Commentary":** Select the complex schema definition block in the Spark notebook.
-Write a brief comment explaining *why* specific data types (like ArrayType or LongType) were chosen for the pizza toppings or timestamps.
+Write a brief comment explaining *why* specific data types (like `ArrayType` or `LongType`) were chosen for the pizza toppings or timestamps.
 * **Scenario Matching:** We are using Pizza Orders as our data.
 Imagine a generic e-commerce site.
 What fields would replace "Toppings" and "Pizza Name" in that scenario?
 * **Visual Tracing:** Sketch the flow of data: *Fake Data Generator* \-\> *Kafka Topic (pizza-orders)* \-\> *Spark Structured Stream* \-\> *Aggregation (Count)* \-\> *Console Output*.